eidsheim98/latex-symbol/readme.md

 #### IMPORTANT
 To use this script, you have to make sure that your terminal supports unicode.
-Windows Command Prompt (CMD) does not, so I would reccomend using either Windows Terminal or Powershell on Windows.
+Windows Command Prompt (CMD) does not, so I would recommend using either Windows Terminal or Powershell on Windows.
 If using Linux, - you'll figure it out.

 ## Installation